Arid Lands Resilience Project

 Poet Andra Hawk-Valdez notices the effects of drought on the grasses during an evening walk at the Wind River Reservation in Wyoming.

-Building Capacity: Native Climate Focus Areas
+Building Capacity: Project Focus Areas

 Greenhouse at Salish Kootenai College